suomitek/suomitek-appboard/docs/user/offline-installation.md

-# Offline Installation of Kubeapps
+# Offline Installation of Suomitek-appboard

-Since the version 1.10.1 of Kubeapps (Chart version 3.7.0), it's possible to successfully install Kubeapps in an offline environment.
-To be able to able to install Kubeapps without Internet connection, it's necessary to:
+Since the version 1.10.1 of Suomitek-appboard (Chart version 3.7.0), it's possible to successfully install Suomitek-appboard in an offline environment.
+To be able to able to install Suomitek-appboard without Internet connection, it's necessary to:

- - Pre-download the Kubeapps chart.
+ - Pre-download the Suomitek-appboard chart.
- - Mirror Kubeapps images so they are accessible within the cluster.
+ - Mirror Suomitek-appboard images so they are accessible within the cluster.
  - [Optional] Have one or more offline App Repositories.

-## 1. Download the Kubeapps chart
+## 1. Download the Suomitek-appboard chart

-First, download the tarball containing the Kubeapps chart from the publicly available repository maintained by Bitnami.
+First, download the tarball containing the Suomitek-appboard chart from the publicly available repository maintained by Bitnami.
 Note that Internet connection is necessary at this point:

 ```bash
 helm pull --untar http://helm.yongchehang.com/suomitek-appboard-3.7.0.tgz
 helm dep update ./suomitek-appboard
 ```

-## 2. Mirror Kubeapps images
+## 2. Mirror Suomitek-appboard images

-In order to be able to install Kubeapps, it's necessary to either have a copy of all the images that Kubeapps requires in each node of the cluster or push these images to an internal Docker registry that Kubernetes can access.
+In order to be able to install Suomitek-appboard, it's necessary to either have a copy of all the images that Suomitek-appboard requires in each node of the cluster or push these images to an internal Docker registry that Kubernetes can access.
 You can obtain the list of images by checking the `values.yaml` of the chart.
 For example:

 ```yaml
   registry: docker.io